Wempy

 Wempy Dyocta Koto: Award-Winning Leadership in Global Business Strategy

-A Career Spanning Global Brands and Mentorship
+Global Expertise and Impactful Mentorship

-Academic Foundations and Practical Wisdom
+Academic Foundations and Lifelong Learning

-Wardour and Oxford: A Force in Global Consulting and Investment
+Wardour and Oxford: Driving Innovation and Investment

-The Entrepreneurial Journey: Lessons in Resilience
+Entrepreneurial Resilience

 Nominate now for 2025